Pavlohrad: History

 In the 1870s, a railway connecting St. Petersburg and Simferopol passed through Pavlohrad.
 In 1896, the Golenishchev-Kutuzov family built the "Earl's Theatre".

 In 1930, an uprising against Soviet rule took place in Pavlohrad.
 From 1780 to 1941, a significant Jewish community existed in the city.
 The pre-Holocaust Jewish population was approximately 4,000.

+World War II

-The city was destroyed in 1941 during the Nazi occupation.
-During the Holocaust the German occupying forces operated a concentration camp (Dulag 111) and a Jewish ghetto in Pavlohrad.
+The city was destroyed in 1941 during the German occupation.
+The German occupying forces operated the Dulag 111 and Dulag 124 transit prisoner-of-war camps and a Jewish ghetto in Pavlohrad.
 A large part of the community died during the war and during the mass executions.
 The Pavlohrad Jewish cemetery contains not only Jewish, but also Christian burials, which the leaders of the local Jewish community agreed to in 1995.
-On May 22, 2011, it was reported that unknown persons had desecrated the cemetery in the town - tombstones were turned over and broken in an apparently anti-Semitic act.
+On 22 May 2011 it was reported that unknown persons had desecrated the cemetery in the town - tombstones were turned over and broken in an apparently anti-Semitic act.

+Following the German retreat in February 1943, the Wehrmacht recaptured Pavlohrad during a counteroffensive, planning to use the city as a base for a future attacks on the entire southern Red Army.
+This period was marked by the persecution of civilians, including arrests, executions, and forced labour.

+Recent history

 Until 18 July 2020, Pavlohrad was incorporated as a city of oblast significance and served as the administrative center of Pavlohrad Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven, the city of Pavlohrad was merged into Pavlohrad Raion.

 During the 2022 Russian invasion of Ukraine, Pavlohrad — an important railway transportation hub — was subjected to Russian attacks.
 On 22 March, a missile strike destroyed the Pavlohrad-2 train station in the city, killing at least one person.

-Pavlohrad Mechanical Plant
+On 20 March 2024, the Committee on the Organization of State Power, Local Self-government, Regional Development, and Urban Planning in Verkhovna Rada stated their support for renaming the city to Matviiv (Матвіїв).
+On 9 October 2024, the proposed name Matviiv did not get enough votes in the Verkhovna Rada.